-Lay on the hammock and listen to the horses grazing peacefully below the camp.
+Lay on the hammocks and listen to the horses grazing peacefully below the camp.
 The creek babbles near by.
 In the evening, the tree frogs sing their nighttime song.
 When the fireflies come out, they twinkle like nature's Christmas lights.

 ARRIVAL TIME - Because of the steep hillside, dense underbrush, and the dense darkness of the woods at night, is difficult to get into the site after dark.
 Please come before the sun sets.
 Please bring flashlights!!